 Experimental results on the $\gamma_v p N^$ electrocouplings offer insight into excited nucleon structure and the dynamics of strong QCD.
-Studies of the strong QCD dynamics that generates the structure of resonances require multi-prong approaches.
-These include continuum DSE and lattice QCD studies of the resonance structure starting from the QCD Lagrangian, as well as different quark models capable of describing the structure of many excited nucleon states, but by employing phenomenological parameterization for the N^ generation mechanisms without a close connection to the QCD-Lagrangian.
+Studies of the strong QCD dynamics behind the generation of resonance structure require multiprong approaches.
+This includes continuum DSE and lattice QCD studies of the resonance structure starting from the QCD Lagrangian, as well as different quark models capable of describing the structure of many excited nucleon states, but by employing phenomenological parameterization for the $N^$ generation mechanisms without a close connection to the QCD-Lagrangian.